 - 1 (15 oz) can kidney beans, drained

 - 4 Tbsp ground mustard

-- 4 Tbsp honey or (** organic packed brown sugar)
+- ¼ cup honey ( or packed brown sugar)

-- ½ tsp red pepper sauce (** more to taste)
+- ½ tsp red pepper sauce (more or less, to taste)

-- In a 10 inch skillet, add the sausage, ground beef, celery, onion, and garlic and cook over medium heat 8-10 minutes, stirring occasionally, until the meat is no longer pink; drain.
+- In a 10-inch skillet, add the sausage, ground beef, celery, onion, and garlic.
+Cook over medium heat (~8-10 minutes), stirring occasionally until the meat is no longer pink; drain.

-- In a a 3½ - 6 quart slow cooker, combine the meat mixture and remaining ingredients.
-Cover & cook on low heat setting 5-6 hours
+- In a slow cooker, combine the meat mix and remaining ingredients.

-- The next day cook in the slow-cooker, on low heat setting, another 2 hours
+- The next day cook in the slow-cooker, on the low heat setting, another 2 - 3 hours